-The nbdeployutil utility examines the image headers in the NetBackup catalog to determine one of the following:
+The tool examines the image headers in the NetBackup catalog to determine one of the following:

-- For traditional licensing, nbdeployutil determines the servers and clients in the NetBackup environment. - For capacity licensing, nbdeployutil determines the amount of data NetBackup protects.
+■ For traditional licensing, netbackup deployment_insights determines the servers and clients in the NetBackup environment.

+■ For capacity licensing, netbackup deployment insights determines the amount of data NetBackup protects.
 The way that the client policies and schedules are configured can affect the results.